sudheernambiar/terraform-bancked-s3/README.md

 # terraform-bancked-s3
-keep a backup in s3 for safety and collaboration.
+Keep a backup in s3 for safety and collaboration.

 ## Prerequisites
 - Script is for AWS environment.